 Any information you provide will be treated as confidential and handled sensitively.
 We will always ask for your consent before passing on any disability-related information to third parties.
 If you have concerns about disclosing disability information on the form, please contact the Central Disability Team for advice.
-If you choose not to disclose this information on your form, you can contact the Student Complaints Officer or the University Complaints Unit at any point in the process to talk about any specific needs that you have - the Contact Us page includes details.
+If you choose not to disclose this information on your form, you can contact the Student Complaints Officer or the University Complaints Unit at any point in the process to talk about any specific needs that you have - the Sources of help for Complaints and Appeals page includes details.

 It may be necessary for you to meet with members of staff who are investigating your complaint.
 If there are factors that may affect when you can attend meetings, such as caring responsibilities or religious festivals please inform the person who is arranging the meeting so that this can be taken into account.